nestjs/docs.nestjs.com/content/fundamentals/dynamic-modules.md

 You may have seen the use for methods like `forRoot`, `register`, and `forFeature` around some of the `@nestjs/` packages and may be wondering what the difference for all of these methods are.
 There is no hard rule about this, but the `@nestjs/` packages try to follow these guidelines:

-When creating a module with `register`, you are expecting to configure a dynamic module with a specific configuration for use only by the calling module .
+When creating a module with:

+* `register`, you are expecting to configure a dynamic module with a specific configuration for use only by the calling module .
 For example, with Nest's `@nestjs/axios`: `HttpModule.register({{ '{' }} baseUrl: 'someUrl' {{ '}' }})`.
 If, in another module you use `HttpModule.register({{ '{' }} baseUrl: 'somewhere else' {{ '}' }})`, it will have the different configuration.
 You can do this for as many modules as you want.

-When creating a module with `forRoot`, you are expecting to configure a dynamic module once and reuse that configuration in multiple places (though possibly unknowingly as it's abstracted away).
+* `forRoot`, you are expecting to configure a dynamic module once and reuse that configuration in multiple places (though possibly unknowingly as it's abstracted away).
 This is why you have one `GraphQLModule.forRoot()`, one `TypeOrmModule.forRoot()`, etc.

-When creating a module with `forFeature`, you are expecting to use the configuration of a dynamic module's `forRoot` but need to modify some configuration specific to the calling module's needs (i.e. which repository this module should have access to, or the context that a logger should use.)
+* `forFeature`, you are expecting to use the configuration of a dynamic module's `forRoot` but need to modify some configuration specific to the calling module's needs (i.e. which repository this module should have access to, or the context that a logger should use.)

 All of these, usually, have their `async` counterparts as well, `registerAsync`, `forRootAsync`, and `forFeatureAsync`, that mean the same thing, but use Nest's Dependency Injection for the configuration as well.